Everything ‘Blackwork’ is New Again, Julia Key Snyder, self-published, 2011 (available at needlepoint shops)

 That is the most incredibly helpful thing!

 Blackwork as a technique on needlepoint canvas has two stumbling blocks and Snyder addresses them both beautifully in this book.

-First many blackwork patterns look like the diagram above, with the stitches on the lines of the grid.
-Since in needlepoint the convention is to have the stitches begin and end in the holes of the grid, this can be very confusing.
-In this book all the diagrams are like good needlepoint diagrams; the stitches have curved ends so you see every stitch and they begin and end in holes.
+First, many blackwork patterns look like the diagram above, with the stitches on the lines of the grid.
+In needlepoint the convention is to have the stitches begin and end in the holes of the grid; these diagrams can be very confusing.
+In this book, all the diagrams are like good needlepoint diagrams; the stitches have curved ends so you see every stitch and they begin and end in holes.